 Meier accuses Davis of lying about adolescent counseling bill

-Rep. Charlie Meier (R-Okawville) accused Rep. William Davis (D-Chicago) of lying about HB 1445, which would allow adolescents to be seen by a counselor for up to 12 sessions, instead of five, without informing their parents or guardians, it sure seemed like it.
+Rep. Charlie Meier (R-Okawville) accused Rep. William Davis (D-Chicago) of lying about HB 1445, which would allow adolescents to be seen by a counselor for up to 12 sessions, instead of five, without informing their parents or guardians.

 “We debated this in committee, and I am still a strong believer that a parent (or) guardian has a right to know whether that child is disabled or not,” Meier said on May 31.
 “They have a right to know if they are seeing somebody.
 Wouldn’t you want to know that if you were the parent of that child?”